gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 ``<name>`` may be an arbitrary legal string and does not have to be the same as the actual file name.

-The way these Trusted Files work is before Graphene runs PyTorch inside the SGX enclave, Graphene generates the final SGX manifest file using :command:`graphene-sgx-sign` Graphene utility.
+The way these Trusted Files work is before Gramine runs PyTorch inside the SGX enclave, Gramine generates the final SGX manifest file using :command:`gramine-sgx-sign` Gramine utility.
 This utility calculates hashes of each trusted file and appends them as ``sgx.trusted_checksum.<name>`` to the final SGX manifest.
-When running PyTorch with SGX, Graphene reads trusted files, finds their corresponding trusted checksums, and compares the calculated-at-runtime checksum against the expected value in the manifest.
+When running PyTorch with SGX, Gramine reads trusted files, finds their corresponding trusted checksums, and compares the calculated-at-runtime checksum against the expected value in the manifest.